What are waves?

 alternately squeezed up dense air (compressions) and thinned-out,

 less-dense air (rarefactions).
-Sounds waves are called compression
+Sounds wave are called compression

 waves; they're also called longitudinal waves,